 Yes, FOUR (4) hours of training is included as part of our standard installation fee.

 Training is located at our office at 700 Markham Road, Unit 3B in Scarborough.
 Of course, some exceptions may be made depending on the client’s needs.

 For current clients:

-I’m having technical issues with OSCAR.
+I’m having technical issues with the EMR.
 Who do I contact?

 For technical support, please email firstname.lastname@example.org with a screenshot of the issue.
 We will respond as soon as possible.

 Help!
 I can’t type today’s notes in Encounter.
 What do I do?